What to visit Vale do Tua

 Town Hall

 For splendid views over Vila Flor, it’s also worth driving up to the Nossa Senhora da Lapa sanctuary.
 There are plenty of benches where you can stop and enjoy the scenery.
-A little higher up, there is even an old viewpoint with even more direct views over the whole town.
+A bit further up, you’ll also find an older viewpoint with even more open views over the town.

 Vale Tua Vila Flor Sanctuary Nossa Senhora Lapa